Richard-cpu2333/tx2dl/README.md

-# Single Shot MultiBox Detector Implementation in Pytorch
+# YOLOF && SSD Implementation in Pytorch

 This repo implements [SSD (Single Shot MultiBox Detector)](https://arxiv.org/abs/1512.02325).
 The implementation is heavily influenced by the projects [pytorch-ssd](https://github.com/qfgaohao/pytorch-ssd) and [Detectron](https://github.com/facebookresearch/Detectron) and [YOLOF](https://github.com/chensnathan/YOLOF).
 The design goal is modularity and extensibility.